esrlabs/chipmunk-docs/book/src/02_extensions/05_api.md

  * Abstract class, which used for creating a plugin IPC controller.
  * Plugin IPC controller allows communicating between render part of a plugin
  * and backend part of a plugin.
- * Render part (render) - a plugin's part, which executes on front-end in browser
+ * Render part (render) - a plugin's part, which executes on UI in browser
  * Backend part (host) - a plugin's part, which executes on back-end on nodejs level */